qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 Conditional formatting of Table Cells
 --------------------------------------

-The conditional formatting setting can be used to highlight in the attribute table features you may want to put a particular focus on, using custom conditions on feature's:
+The conditional formatting settings can be used to highlight in the attribute table features you may want to put a particular focus on, using custom conditions on feature's: